6-minute read

 With the advent of wholesale power markets in the 1990s, utilities needed more rigid scheduling systems that use security constraints to calculate real-time and day-ahead energy and ancillary service schedules and prices.
 To this end, wholesale power market operators deployed systems with security-constrained unit commitment and security-constrained economic dispatch functionalities.

-Starting in the early 2000s, smart grid efforts came to the forefront and the implementation of automation solutions made its way into distribution systems.
+Starting in the early 2000s, smart grid and efforts came to the forefront and the implementation of automation solutions made its way into distribution systems.
 Utilities are moving towards the implementation of advanced metering infrastructure (AMI), outage management systems (OMS), distribution management systems (DMS), etc. to support the efficient and reliable management, dispatch, and control of distribution systems.
 Smart automation and the integration of automated solutions have enabled advanced methods for identifying and tracking outages, for which utilities previously relied on customer reports.

 Current drivers for improving power grid reliability and security